wangzezhong/wangzezhong.github.io/_projects/CheatSheets.md

 </div>

-Find more examples and download the whole pack of cheatsheets on the [project website](https://visualizationcheatsheets.github.io/).
+Find more examples and download the whole pack of cheatsheets on the [project website](https://visualizationcheatsheets.github.io/){:target="_blank" rel="noopener noreferrer"}.

 ---